 Here are the credit cards I keep in my wallet or have stored online for everyday use:

-- Citi Double Cash Card: This card offers 1% cash back on every purchase, plus another 1% back when I pay it off.
+- Citi® Double Cash Card – 18 month BT offer*: This card lets you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay..
 This is the card that I use for purchases that won’t earn bonus rewards with one of my other cards.

-- Costco Anywhere Visa Card: I get 4% back on eligible gas purchases (up to $7,000 spent per year), 3% back at restaurants and on travel, 2% back at Costco and Costco.com, and 1% back everywhere else.
+- Costco Anywhere Visa® Card by Citi*: I earn 4% cash back on eligible gas for the first $7,000 per year and then 1% thereafter, 3% on restaurants & travel, 2% at Costco & Costco.com, 1% on all other purchases.
 This is my go-to card for gas, restaurant, and travel purchases.
 It’s also perfect for Costco trips because the retailer only accepts Visa.

-- American Express Blue Cash Preferred Card: This card nets me 6% cash back at U.S. supermarkets (up to $6,000 spent per year), 3% back at U.S. gas stations and select department stores, and 1% back everywhere else.
-I use this card primarily for groceries at my local Kroger store.
+- Blue Cash Preferred® Card from American Express*: This card allows me to earn NEW 6% Cash Back on select U.S. streaming subscriptions & 3% Cash Back on transit including taxis/rideshare, parking, tolls, trains, buses and more I use this card primarily for groceries at my local Kroger store.
 The card does charge an annual fee, but I only need to spend $132 per month on groceries to break even.

-- Amazon Prime Rewards Visa Signature Card: As an Amazon Prime member, I get 5% cash back every time I shop on Amazon.com and at Whole Foods.
-I can also earn 2% back at restaurants, gas stations, and drugstores, and 1% back everywhere else.
+- Amazon Prime Rewards Visa® Signature Card*: Earn 5% back at Amazon.com and Whole Foods Market with eligible Prime membership, 2% back at restaurants, gas stations, and drugstores, and 1% back on all other purchases.

-- Discover it: This card gives me 5% cash back on different categories each quarter, on up to $1,500 spent per quarter.
-Categories for 2018 include gas stations, wholesale clubs, grocery stores, restaurants, and Amazon.com.
-All other purchases net only 1% back, so I use the card only for its 5% cash-back categories.
+- Discover it® Cash Back*: This card let me earn 5% cash back on different categories each quarter, on up to $1,500 spent per quarter.

 Keep in mind that I’m not recommending that everyone manage five or more credit cards at once.
 For some people, one or two cards is enough.
 The key is knowing your limits and purchasing habits and working within them.
 If you go overboard, you could miss payments or forget which cards to use and when.